 So, today, we are going to cover the below concepts:

 - Types of Shunt Clippers

 - Implementation of shunt Clippers in Proteus ISIS.

-- Dual Clippers and Implementation of Dual Clippers in Proteus ISIS.
+- Implementation of Dual Clippers in Proteus ISIS.

 - Positive with bias

 Let's implement these Clipper types in the Proteus: